core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 This document additionally defines the following terminology.

-* Traditional observation.
-A resource observation associated with a single observer client, as defined in {{RFC7641}}.
+* Traditional observation: a resource observation associated with a single observer client, as defined in {{RFC7641}}.

-* Group observation.
-A resource observation associated with a group of clients.
+* Group observation: a resource observation associated with a group of clients.
 The server sends notifications for the group-observed resource over IP multicast to all the observer clients.

-* Phantom request.
-The CoAP request message that the server would have received to start a group observation on one of its resources.
+* Phantom request: the CoAP request message that the server would have received to start a group observation on one of its resources.
 A phantom request is generated inside the server and does not hit the wire.

-* Informative response.
-A CoAP response message that the server sends to a given client via unicast, providing the client with information on a group observation.
+* Informative response: a CoAP response message that the server sends to a given client via unicast, providing the client with information on a group observation.

 # Prerequisites # {#sec-prereq}

 In order to use multicast notifications as defined in this document, the following prerequisites have to be fulfilled.

-* The server and the clients need to be on a network on which multicast notifications can reach a sufficiently large portion of the clients.
+* The server and the clients need to be on a network where multicast notifications can reach a sufficiently large portion of the clients.

-  This document focuses on a network setup where the clients are capable to listen to multicast traffic and can directly receive multicast notifications.
+  This document focuses on a network setup where the clients are capable of listening to multicast traffic and can directly receive multicast notifications.

   Alternative network setups may leverage intermediaries such as proxies, e.g., in order to accommodate clients that are not able to directly listen to multicast traffic.
 How the method specified in this document can be used in such setups is discussed in {{I-D.ietf-core-multicast-notifications-proxy}}.